ngs-doo/dsl-php-tutorial/README.md

 We added Comment as another root (that's the only DDD type we'll use for now).
 A basic comment has an email and content, and it should be useful to know when the comment was entered, so we specified a property named createdAt of 'date' type.
 Besides simple (or primitive) types such as strings, you can specify properties as complex types.
 Date is just one of the complex types you can use in the platform.
 In generated PHP code, date will be an instance of NGS\LocalDate class.

-If we refresh our blog, we'll se that Comment.php and some more files were generated and copied into modules folder.
+If we refresh our blog, we'll see that Comment.php and some more files were generated and copied into modules folder.
 That means we can persist and read comments as we did with posts.
 That won't make much sense if we can't somehow connect each comment to a specific post.
 One way to do that is to specify a reference in each comment which specifies a particular post to which the comment belongs to.
 We can do that by adding a single line inside Comment:

     root Comment
     {